- UK organization proposes splitting the working week into two three-day shifts.

 Could the same be true of the shorter working week, as envisaged by the RSA?
 The idea has gained traction elsewhere.
-New Zealand Prime Minister Jacinda Ardern floated the idea of a four-day week as one way to boost domestic tourism.
-It’s not government policy - she called it a matter “that really sits between employers and employees” - but it has already been tried in New Zealand, with promising results.
-In 2018, a company called Perpetual Guardian conducted a two-month trial of a four-day working week in association the Auckland University of Technology; the results were so successful that the company announced it wanted to make the shift permanent.
+New Zealand's Prime Minister Jacinda Ardern floated the idea of a four-day week as one way to boost domestic tourism.
+It’s not government policy – she has described it as a matter “that really sits between employers and employees” –but it has already been tried in New Zealand, with promising results.
+In 2018, a company called Perpetual Guardian conducted a two-month trial of a four-day working week in association with the Auckland University of Technology; the results were so successful that the company announced it wanted to make the shift permanent.
 It reported greater productivity, lower stress levels and improved work-life balance among its employees.

 A study of European firms who conducted similar trials last year reported similar results, but there were downsides, too.
 Almost three-quarters of the managers surveyed said that despite the advantages there were significant hurdles to implementing a four-day week, too, such as bureaucracy, contract issues and staffing challenges.

-But in a world upended by COVID-19, those barriers don’t perhaps seem quite as important or insurmountable anymore.
-The RSA’s suggestion is not, after all, about improving work-life balance - it is, rather, an attempt to model a way to bring as many people back into work as possible as safely as possible.
-The pandemic has forced us all to re-evaluate and reconsider fundamental aspects of our lives that we may have taken for granted, and has given us a tabula rasa from which to begin again.
+But in a world upended by COVID-19, those barriers don’t seem quite as important or insurmountable anymore.
+The RSA’s suggestion is not, after all, about improving work-life balance; it is, rather, an attempt to model a way to bring as many people back into work as possible as safely as possible.
+The pandemic has forced us all to re-evaluate and reconsider fundamental aspects of our lives that we may have taken for granted, and has given us a tabula rasa upon which to do so.
 Could a shorter working week become part of the new normal?
 Given the enormous changes we are already experiencing and absorbing into our daily lives, the question must be: why not?